 Planned giving is all about people.
 And in order to attract people, you need personalization.

-Planned giving is about people.
-Personalization is key to attracting prospects, optimizing donor relationships, and maximizing the donations that result from them.
-Try the following to enhance that personal touch:
+Personalization is the key to attracting prospects, optimizing donor relationships, and maximizing the donations that result from them.
+In short, personalization attracts people.

 The trouble is, many of us have trouble with the concept of personalization when it comes to applying it to our jobs.
 How much is enough?
 How much is too much?